cdoelling/century-list/books.md

 107. Me Talk Pretty One Day by David Sadaris
 108. The Lean Start Up by Eric Ries
 109. When You are Engulfed in Flames by David Sedaris
-110. Crush It! by Vaynerchuk
+110. Crush It! by Gary Vaynerchuk
 111. The Art of Shaving by Zaoui
 112. Sparks of Genius by Root
 113. Business Model Generation by Osterwalder